raabrp/rraabblog/readme.md

 ```
 .
-├── /content         Your content goes here
+├── /content        Your content goes here (ignored by git)
+├── /drafts         Drafts of content (not turned into HTML; ignored by git)
-├── /public          Generated files are put here
+├── /public         Generated HTML files are put here
 ├── /plugins        Python files for processing and manipulating content
 ├── /theme          HTML templates, Javascript, and CSS
-├── run.sh          Shell script to generate files and serve locally
+├── .gitignore      List of files ignored by git
+├── .gitmodules     Allows treating `/public` as its own git repo
+├── licence.txt     MIT licence
 ├── pelicanconf.py  Contains basic settings for pelican
 ├── readme.md       You're reading it now
-└── .gitignore      List of files ignored by git
+├── run.sh          Shell script to generate files and serve locally
+└── todo.md         Plans for the project
 ```

 # Setup